• Menu

 Is whale watching in Steveston safe?

-How do you get to Steveston Village to go whale watching?
+How do you get to Steveston Village?

 First off, most Steveston whale-watching tours offer convenient pickup from select Richmond and downtown Vancouver hotels.
 Alternatively, you can rent a car or take public transportation, with the Skytrain’s Canada Line providing service to Richmond.